aautar/display-toggle-fx/README.md

 - When transitioning out and going to `display:none`, the `display:none` CSS rule must be applied after all transitions effects are played to completion.
 If not, the element will disappear instantly, before any transition effects are rendered.

+## Philosophy

+As much as possible the library tries to work with and respect the rules defined in CSS classes applied to DOM elements.

 ## Usage

 The library assumes an element is styled in its `display:none` state: